AlSimons/esp32-dht22/README.md

 * --num-points: Number of points to plot.
 Default=1000.
 With large databases this can greatly speed up drawing the plots by only using a subset of the data.

-NOTE: I have not yet gotten this to run on the Raspberry Pi.
-Installing matplotlib requires libcblas.so, for which I have not yet found a repository from which to apt install it.
-It is my intent to eventually make this run on the Pi too.